mainmatter/playbook/development-process/README.md

   identified and might prevent the issue from being completed
-- be a discrete unit of work; issues should only contain related requirements and ideally not represent more than a few days of work - larger issues can often be broken down into multiple smaller ones, possibly even allowing to be worked on simultaneously
+- be a discrete unit of work; issues should only contain related requirements and ideally not represent more than a few days of work - larger issues can often be broken down into multiple smaller ones, possibly even allowing for work to happen simultaneously

 #### Spikes